asdacdsfca/LOL_Esports_Analysis/README.md

 <iframe src="Assets/date_champ.html" width=600 height=600 frameBorder=0></iframe>

 **Exaplantion**:
 We observe that the number of games each chacter appears is distributed differently throughout the year.
 Some date intervals have more games that have `Jinx` and `Aphelios` and some contain less.
 For example, in `February` have significantly more games that contain `Jinx` and `Aphelios` than `December`.
-Another observation is
+Another observation is that `Aphelios` appeared in more games in most of the date intervals than `Jinx`.

 <iframe src="Assets/result_champ.html" width=600 height=600 frameBorder=0></iframe>

 **Exaplantion**:
-We observe that the patch is distributed differently throughout the year.
-Some patches have more games that have `Jinx` and `Aphelios` and some contain less.
-For example, patch `12.04` have significantly more games that contain `Jinx` and `Aphelios` than patch `12.17`.
+We observe that `Jinx` has a higher **overall** win rate than `Aphelios`.
+This observation leads us to think **Is Jinx more Likely to Win than Aphelios at any Given Match** which is essentially the anlysis is based on.